ccollicutt/ccollicutt.github.io/_posts/2021-09-10-deploy-tanzu-build-service-on-vsphere-with-tanzu.md

 2. A container image repository, such as Harbor, or Azure CR, etc, any compliant registry should do
 3. A place to run commands (a linux host is best IMHO)

+## About the Tanzu Build Service

+There are several ways to build container images (not just Dockerfiles).

+The Tanzu Build Service makes building container images easier, ie. no Dockerfiles, and provides an image control plane, which I believe Kubernetes sorely misses.

+>You have plenty of options for building containers from source code.
+Yet many require significant effort and ongoing maintenance to use them properly.
+And it can be hard to enforce security and operational rigor at scale.
+Tanzu Build Service offers the convenience of these workflows with more automation and the governance capabilities enterprises need.

 ## About vSphere with Tanzu

 vSphere with Tanzu, what you may remember as being called "Project Pacific", is Kubernetes lifecycle management built directly into vSphere.